MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 ### Target profile

-You can select `Unrestricted` or `QIR Base Profile` as the target profile for the circuit synthesis.
-The currently selected target profile influences how the circuit is synthesized.
-When the target profile is set to `Unrestricted`, the circuit synthesis is based on the actual quantum operations in the Q# program.
-When the target profile is set to `QIR Base Profile`, the circuit synthesis is based on the quantum operations that would be run on hardware if the program is submitted to Azure Quantum with this target profile.
+The currently selected target profile influences how circuit diagrams are generated.

 > [!NOTE]
 > - To select target profile in VS Code, go to **View -> Command Palette** and write **Q#: Set the Azure Quantum QIR target profile**.
 You can select `Unrestricted` or `QIR Base Profile` from the dropdown list.